mdpiper/knowledge/jupyterhub.md

 Now, from a browser running locally on ***siwenna***, I can log in with my PAM credentials at http://127.0.0.1:8000 and get a Jupyter Notebook.
+Note that I had to modify the firewall to open port 8000.

 To allow others to log in,
 run JupyterHub as root.